 The IMO is also set to adopt a “revised” GHG strategy in 2023.
 This is set to include short-, mid- and long-term “further measures” for reducing emissions, along with an implementation schedule.

-Please note that the full and final version of the agreed “Initial IMO strategy on reduction of GHG emissions from ships” is not yet publicly available, but will be uploaded to this article when it becomes public in a few weeks.
+The full and final version of the agreed “Initial IMO strategy on reduction of GHG emissions from ships” was initially not publicly available, but uploaded to this article when it became public as part of the UNFCCC's Talanoa Dialogue.